Sergeants Major Academy (SGM-A)

 The Department of Joint Interagency, Intergovernmental, and Multinational Operations (DJIIMO)

-The DJIIMO is an integral part of the SMC foundation for Joint Professional Military Education (JPME).
-This theme of instruction addresses significant portions and objectives of the Chairman of the Joint Chiefs of Staff, IAW CJCSI 1805.01B, 15 May 2015.
-The DJIIMO emphasizes using critical thinking, analysis, and problem solving to explore the application of Joint doctrine.
-By applying these principles to a complex problem set, students will develop a perspective of leadership at the operational and strategic level.
-They will continue to explore these concepts and applications in the Department of Army Operations (DAO).
+DJIIMO provides an overview of Joint Professional Military Education (JPME).
+The instruction will address select objectives from the Chairman of the Joint Chiefs of Staff.
+DJIIMO emphasizes critical thinking, analysis, and problem solving to explore the application of joint doctrine, and to develop an understanding of leadership at the operational and strategic level.
+The major areas of study are joint force capabilities, strategic concepts, and joint planning methodologies.

 Department of Army Operations (DAO)